SilverFox741/DEBATE_BOT_AURELIUS/Debate_Bot2_main/VOICE_FEATURES.md

 ## Overview

-I've enabled the application to now include advanced speech-to-text and text-to-speech functionality, enabling users to:
+We've enabled the application to now include advanced speech-to-text and text-to-speech functionality, enabling users to:
 - Speak their debate speeches instead of typing
 - Listen to AI-generated speeches
 - Get real-time transcription with error correction